 Rules differ by lenders on whether and how much help with your down payment you can get from gifts.

-One example: The Federal Housing Administration (FHA) lets borrowers apply gifts from immediate family members toward a down payment.
-You’ll be required to produce a “gift letter” from the giver, verifying that the money is not actually a loan.
-You’ll probably also need to show copies of checks or wire transfers so your lender can verify the origin of the gift.
+With a gift, you’ll need to produce a “gift letter” from the giver, verifying that the money is not actually a loan.
+You also may need to show copies of checks or wire transfers so the lender can verify the gift’s origin.

 9. Ask your employer for help